Gilded Age: Employment

 Many young women worked as servants or in shops and factories until marriage, then typically became full-time housewives.
-However, black, Irish and Swedish adult women often worked as servants.
+Black, Irish and Swedish adult women often worked as servants.
 In most large Northern cities, the Irish Catholic women dominated the market for servants.
 Heavy industry was a male domain, but in light industries such as textiles and food processing, large numbers of young women were hired.

 Thousands of young unmarried Irish and French Canadian women worked in Northeastern textile mills.
 Coming from poor families these jobs meant upward social mobility, more money, and more social prestige in their community that made them more attractive marriage partners.
 In Cohoes, New York, mill women went on strike in 1882 to gain union recognition.
 They fought off Swedish strike breakers to protect the status they had achieved.

-After 1860, as the larger cities opened department stores, middle-class women did most of the shopping; increasingly they were served by young middle-class women clerks.
+After 1860, as the larger cities opened department stores, middle-class women did most of the shopping.
+Increasingly they were served by young middle-class women clerks.
 Typically, most young women quit their jobs when they married.
-In some ethnic groups, however, married women were encouraged to work, especially among African Americans, and Irish Catholics.
+In some ethnic groups, married women were encouraged to work, especially among African Americans, and Irish Catholics.
 When the husband operated a small shop or restaurant, wives and other family members could find employment there.
 Widows and deserted wives often operated boarding houses.

 Career women were few.
 The teaching profession had once been heavily male, but as schooling expanded many women took on teaching careers.
 If they remained unmarried they could have a prestigious but poorly paid lifetime career in the middle class.
 At the end of the period nursing schools opened up new opportunities for women, but medical schools remained nearly all male.

 Business opportunities were rare, unless it was a matter of a widow taking over her late husband's small business.
-However, the rapid acceptance of the sewing machine made housewives more productive and opened up new careers for women running their own small millinery and dressmaking shops.
-When her husband died, Lydia Moss Bradley (1816–1908) inherited $500,000; shrewd investments doubled that sum and she later became president of his old bank in Peoria, Illinois.
+The rapid acceptance of the sewing machine made housewives more productive and opened up new careers for women running their own small millinery and dressmaking shops.
+When her husband died, Lydia Moss Bradley (1816–1908) inherited $500,000.
+Shrewd investments doubled that sum and she later became president of his old bank in Peoria, Illinois.
 She worked from home to handle banking business.
 In an age when philanthropists such as Johns Hopkins, Cornell, Purdue, Vanderbilt, Stanford, Rice and Duke were perpetuating their names by founding universities, she lifted her aspirations from the original idea of an orphanage to the loftier goal and in 1897 founded Bradley University in Peoria.